Skip to Content

 Rules of callable handlers

-fn functions do not imitate the Request object, but partially simulates VovkRequest object, providing only the custom vovk property with methods to access input data, such as async vovk.body(), vovk.query(), vovk.params(), and vovk.meta().
+fn functions do not imitate the Request object, but partially implement VovkRequest object, providing only the custom vovk property with methods to access input data, such as async vovk.body(), vovk.query(), vovk.params(), and vovk.meta().
 In other words, req properties such as req.url or req.headers are not defined in the callable handler context.
-A proper signature of the req object looks like Pick<VovkRequest<BODY, QUERY, PARAMS>, 'vovk'>.
-In order to make sure that the implemented HTTP handler can be also called with fn, you can use object destructing when defining the handler:
+A proper signature of the req object looks like Pick<VovkRequest<Tbody, TQuery, TParams>, 'vovk'>.
+In order to make sure that the implemented HTTP handler can be also called with fn, you can use object destructing when defining the handler to use only vovk property:

-Another thing to keep in mind is that the callable handler is decorated with the same decorators as the original HTTP handler, so when you create a decorator that is going to wrap the HTTP handler that is going to be callable, you need to make sure that you don’t use req properties relative to NextRequest, such as req.url, req.headers or req.nextUrl.
+Another thing to keep in mind is that the callable handler is decorated with the same decorators as the original HTTP handler, so when you create a decorator that is going to wrap the HTTP handler that is going to be used with fn, you need to make sure that you don’t use req properties related to NextRequest, such as req.url, req.headers or req.nextUrl.

 import { createDecorator } from 'vovk'; const myDecorator = createDecorator(({ vovk }, next) => { const meta = vovk.meta<{ foo: string }>(); // ... return next(); });